9.2 Ward Relief Society Leadership

 Ward Relief Society President and Counselors

 The Relief Society president and her counselors work together to fulfill the following responsibilities.
 The Relief Society president assigns her counselors to oversee some of these responsibilities.
+No more than two counselors may be called.

 They plan and conduct Relief Society meetings.